TIBCOSoftware/bw6-plugin-maven/README.md

 g.
 Open Run/Debug Configurations.
 Create a new Maven Build.

 h.
-Under the "Base directory" choose add variable based on the type of goal.
+Under the "Base directory" choose add variable for Workspace location.
+The variable name is ${workspace_loc}

- - Choose ${project_loc} for goals - cf:login , cf:logout, cf:apps, cf:services (use 'initialize' before every cf goals eg. 'initialize cf:login', see step i)
- - Choose ${workspace_loc} for goals - package, cf:push, cf:delete, cf:scale, cf:start, cf:restart, cf:stop (use 'initialize' before every cf goals eg. 'initialize cf:push', see step i)
+ - Choose ${workspace_loc} for goals - package, cf:push, cf:delete, cf:scale, cf:start, cf:restart, cf:stop, cf:apps, cf:services (use 'initialize' before every cf goals eg. 'initialize cf:push', see step i)

-NOTE: Whenever you execute {project_loc} specific goals, you should select your ".application" project in studio OR, from terminal point it to ".application" project folder, and, whenever you execute {workspace_loc} specific goals from terminal, you should point to your workspace OR, from studio you can just directly Run your goals without selecting ".application" project.
+NOTE: Whenever you execute maven goals from terminal, you should point to your workspace.
+For cf:login or cf:logout you need to pass username, password, target as parameters.

  - Incase authentication token expired, you can execute logout and login goals.
  - Its recommended to execute c:login goal before execution of any cf goals.